 Physically, anxiety in the face of fear can make a person sweat, breathe heavily, or experience irregular heartbeats (palpitations), dizziness, or faintness.
 Anxiety can also cause muscle pain or tension, and may even interfere with digestion, resulting in diarrhea, for instance.

-Particular phobias are identified when the fear of - or exposure to - specific situations is so extreme that the person loses the ability to cope under those circumstances.
-A person's attempts to avoid such situations can become sufficiently disruptive to his or her life as to be debilitating.
+Particular phobias are identified when the fear of – or exposure to – specific situations is so extreme that the person loses the ability to cope under those circumstances.
+A person's attempts to avoid such situations can become sufficiently disruptive to their life as to be debilitating.

 There are two types of social phobia.
 Generally, the phobia encompasses all social situations outside of family contact, and may be associated with low self-esteem and fear of criticism.
 Avoidance of social situations often leads to social isolation.
-Another type of social phobia may occur in people who are normally comfortable with informal social contact, but become excessively nervous, anxious, and flustered when they're the center of attention.
-This is likely to affect individuals who must perform or speak in public, even those who have considerable experience being in the spotlight (Sir Laurence Olivier developed "stage fright" at one period in his acting career).
+Another type of social phobia may occur in people who are normally comfortable with informal social contact, but become excessively nervous, anxious, and flustered when they're the centre of attention.
+This is likely to affect individuals who must perform or speak in public, even those who have considerable experience being in the spotlight.

 Agoraphobia is typically associated with the lack of an easily available exit or escape route to a safe place (usually a person's home).
 People become frightened of being in public places, stores, or crowds, or of travelling alone, and are prone to panic attacks when they go out alone.
 The phobia may consist of a cluster of different fears that overlap, often resulting in people who are too frightened to leave the safety of their own homes.
 For this reason, agoraphobia is considered the most incapacitating of anxiety disorders.